-Our non-degree options, including certificates and individual courses, have somewhat relaxed requirements and standards compared to the MS program.
-As a result, these programs are attractive for students preparing for a future graduate degree or who were unsuccessful in their CFRM MS applications.
+Our non-degree options, which include a graduate-level certificate or individual courses, have somewhat relaxed requirements and standards compared to the MS program.
+As a result, these options are attractive for students preparing for a future graduate degree or who were unsuccessful in their CFRM MS applications.

-Applicants to a CFRM certificate program should prepare a one-page letter of application and provide a current resume and detailed academic history, including transcripts.
+Applicants to a Computational Finance certificate program should prepare a one-page letter of application and provide a current resume and detailed academic history, including transcripts.
 No test scores or recommendation letters are required.
 International students do not require any kind of visa, as the certificate programs are fully online.
-Please apply on the CFRM website directly.
+Please apply on the CFRM website directly (linked below).

 Students who are approved to enroll will be given instructions on how to complete the PCE application and registration process.
-Admitted students to the Computational Finance and Financial Data Analytics certificates (not the Quantitative Fundamentals certificate) who wish to reserve the option to apply up to 12 credits toward the CFRM-MS at a later date should complete a GNM application with the UW Graduate School.
+Admitted students to the Computational Finance certificate who wish to reserve the option to apply up to 12 credits toward the CFRM-MS at a later date should complete a GNM application with the UW Graduate School.